 - Being given warm dry towels when we came aboard after our shore expeditions.
 We’d been snorkelling for hours so our towels were soaking and we were a bit chilly.
 Swapping them for the warm towels was HEAVEN.

 - The card tricks from the wandering magician one day in the restaurant.
 How he did it we have no idea, we stared hard as we watched several tricks, to no avail.
 This was a delightful moment for all three of us.

-So that’s the story of our eight days afloat.
+So that’s our of Carnival Cruise New Caledonia review!
 Would we do it again?
 Yes, we would, it was a real holiday, relaxing, no washing up, we liked being at sea and enjoyed our island sojourns too.

 Myself, I have secret dreams of crossing the Atlantic in the QE2 one fine day… but there’s plenty time for that.
 I am glad we went, my husband is working overseas and it worked well for a solo parent trip.
 Hubby would not have liked it, so great to make a virtue of necessity and go when we could.

 Have you found any other very honest Carnival Cruise reviews?
 Australia is such a hotspot for the company and we all need honest ones.
 Your tips in the comments would appreciated.